awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 1. For each instance, view the value in the **Event Type** column\.
 The value is either `system-reboot` or `instance-reboot`\.

 **To view the type of scheduled reboot event \(AWS CLI\)**
-+ Use the following [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) command:
++ Use the following [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) command\.

   ```
   aws ec2 describe-instance-status --instance-id i-1234567890abcdef0
   ```

   For scheduled reboot events, the value for `Code` is either `system-reboot` or `instance-reboot`\.
-The following example output shows a `system-reboot` event:
+The following example output shows a `system-reboot` event\.

   ```
   [